github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-the-copilot-subscription-for-your-enterprise/subscribing-to-copilot-for-your-enterprise.md

 ---
-title: 'Subscribing to Copilot for your enterprise'
+title: Subscribing to Copilot for your enterprise
 shortTitle: Subscribe
 intro: 'Get access to {% data variables.product.prodname_copilot %} for your enterprise.'
 permissions: Enterprise admins